 That being said, it is a good idea to be mindful of regulations surrounding data targeting in more strict areas of the world, just in case.

-Cookie Targeting versus IP Targeting: Which is better?
+Cookie Targeting versus IP Targeting and Geofencing: Which is better?

 If you’ve spent any time surfing the internet, you’ve likely encountered cookie-based targeting— if you’ve ever “accepted” cookies, you fall into this group.

-At one point, cookie targeting was lauded as the powerhouse of digital marketing– but now, IP targeting takes the cake.
+At one point, cookie targeting was lauded as the powerhouse of digital marketing– but now, IP targeting and geofencing take the cake.
 There are a few reasons why this is true:

-- Each “pixel” is attached to a webpage and not your website overall.
+- With cookie targeting, each “cookie” is attached to a webpage and not your website overall.
 Adding this code to a wide variety of web pages can be time and effort-intensive.

-- Often, a relatively low volume of visitors are in a cookie targeting campaign at any point.
-It’s fully based on who visits your site, and which pages they visit– so pages that are low-traffic are doing nothing for this type of campaign.
+- Often, a relatively low volume of visitors is in a cookie targeting campaign at any point.
+It’s fully based on who visits your site and which pages they visit– so low-traffic pages are doing nothing for this type of campaign.

 - Cookies are deleted as soon as a site visitor deletes their browser history.